HSLdevcom/jore-history-graphql-import/README.md

 Each .dat file in the archive contains rows which are to be inserted in the database.
 The fields are not separated, but the schema contains the length of each field so that they can be read into database columns.

+> Note that you need quite a lot of memory on your machine to run the importer as it handles a lot of data.
+The import may crash when running locally.
+It is a good idea to exclude the `departures` table from any test imports that you do to both lower the memory requirements of the import and make it complete faster.

 ### Schema

 The schema of the database and the dat files is described in the `schema.js` file.
 In most cases, the schema for a line in the .dat file matches the database schema, but for the geometry table they look different.
 To accommodate this, the schema for each table can have an additional `lineSchema` property to describe how the lines should be read.